Do I Really Need a Drug and Alcohol Test Policy?

 What about non-regulated businesses?
 Where does drug and alcohol testing come into play?
 Is it necessary?
-Is it worth it?
+Or is it worth it?

 Drug & Alcohol Use in America